psaikido/hugle.uk/content/prose/thesium/050-theocracy.md

 Ship we see and we know that it is our true mother.
 From it we sprang, from it the Helper sprang and in it we will return, yeay return I say, back unto the sanctity of all that is good and wholesome and far from the iniquities of the hot places.
 It is now the time of prayer to the Helper.
-Bring forth the holy vessels."
+Bring forth the sacred vessels."

 Three young men in long white coats processed down a gangway from the Ship.
 They